prime-run/togo/README.md

 togo toggle meeting
 ```

-If only one task contains "meeting", it executes immediately - no selection needed.
-If multiple tasks match (e.g., "team meeting" and "client meeting"), Togo automatically opens the selection list so you can choose which one you meant.
+If only one task contains "meeting," it executes immediately—no selection needed.
+If multiple tasks match (e.g., "team meeting" and "client meeting"), Togo automatically opens the selection list so you can choose the one you meant.

 ##### b) Interactive selection list